shadowhexer/object-detection-final-project/README.md

 *This project is conceptual and strictly educational.
 It is not intended for real-life military application without proper ethical evaluation and government oversight.*

 ## Installation

+*The project was primarily built on Linux (Pop_OS 24.04) environment and may work differently on OS that is not a derivative of Debian/Ubuntu or Linux in general.*

 **Back-end**
 1. While the planned development of back-end was supposed to be in local machine which involves establishing a `virtual environment`, we were not able to complete the project.
 Instead, in this project, we specifically use Kaggle's notebook to host our back-end.
 All modules in this project can be found in the notebook linked in the description of this project.